What to expect from the program

 - TQS 4 – Providing in-depth knowledge of how to establish, promote, and sustain inclusive learning environments.

-This program includes a 50-hour field placement, with 30 hours of observation and 20 hours of teaching within an adult English language classroom or (for certified K-12 teachers) in a K-12 classroom.
+You’ll graduate this program with 50 hours of work experience from 30 hours of observation and 20 hours of teaching within an adult English language classroom.
+Holders of a valid Alberta teaching certificate are offered an opportunity to complete a 50-hour field placement in a K-12 classroom.